ryangessay/ryangessay/README.md

   - **Back-End Development**: Gained experience using NodeJS and Web3JS, enabling interaction with Ethereum nodes and deploying smart contracts.
   - **Testing**: Conducted both front-end and back-end testing to ensure the reliability of the application.

-- 💡 I’m keen on exploring more about blockchain technology and its applications in different sectors.
+- 💡 I’m keen on exploring more about blockchain technology and its applications in different sectors.<br>
 - 🤝 I’m open to collaborations on projects involving blockchain, web development, and decentralized applications.

 ---